titu1994/Image-Super-Resolution/README.md

 # Image Super Resolution using Convolutional Neural Networks

 Implementation of Image Super Resolution CNN in Keras from the paper
-<i><a href="https://arxiv.org/pdf/1501.00092v3.pdf">Image Super-Resolution Using Deep Convolutional Networks</a></i>. <br>
+<i><a href="https://arxiv.org/pdf/1501.00092v3.pdf">Image Super-Resolution Using Deep Convolutional Networks</a></i>.

-Also contains a model that outperforms the above mentioned model, termed Expanded Super Resolution, and another model termed Denoiseing Auto Encoder SRCNN which outperforms both of the above models.
+Also contains models that outperforms the above mentioned model, termed Expanded Super Resolution, Denoiseing Auto Encoder SRCNN which outperforms both of the above models and Deep Denoise SR which is under development.

 ## Model Architecture
 ### Super Resolution CNN (SRCNN)